railwayapp/docs/src/docs/guides/phoenix.md

 Open up the `config/dev.exs` file.
 You'll notice that a new Phoenix app is already set up with PostgreSQL settings.
 It assumes the database has a `postgres` user with the right permissions and a default password of `postgres`.
 Update the username and password to match your local PostgreSQL account credentials.

+**Note**: If you prefer using a different database, like MySQL, you can easily switch the database adapter in the `mix.exs` file.
+Simply remove the `Postgrex` dependency and add `MyXQL` instead.
+For detailed instructions, check out this [guide on using other databases](https://hexdocs.pm/phoenix/ecto.html#using-other-databases) in Phoenix.

 The default database name is set to `helloworld_dev`, but feel free to change it to whatever you'd prefer.

 Next, create the database for our app by running the following command: